leeavital/Lojban-Translator/README.md

 Lojban-Translator
 =================

 A lojban to english translator written in python.
+Because we're sexy, that's why.

+P.S.

+-Zach is best pirate -But Ben can drink more Rum